arborchurch/arbor-web/README.md

 4. Paste the name of the series into the `Series` field.
 5. Fill out the `Path` field with the name of the series, a slash `/`, and then a short version of the title.
 For example, if the series is Miracles, and the message is Healing the Sick, use `miracles/healing-the-sick`.
 6. Fill out the `Podcast URL` field with `https://arborchurchnw.org/podcast/foo.mp3`, where `foo` is the name of the MP3 file you uploaded in the previous step.
+7. Fill out the `YouTube ID` field with the part of the YouTube URL of the message after `v=`, but before any `&` symbol.
+For example, if the YouTube URL is `https://www.youtube.com/watch?v=utWHNhFoGdI&t=4s`, the `YouTubeID` is `utWHNhFoGdI`.
-7. Fill out the rest of the fields; each one is labeled.
+8. Fill out the rest of the fields; each one is labeled.
-8. Click the Save button at the top.
+9. Click the Save button at the top.

 Note that the Body field supports [Markdown syntax](https://en.wikipedia.org/wiki/Markdown), so you can use that if you'd like to add special formatting like bold or italics to the summary/description field.